Vector Search

 # Creating a Table with Vectors

-) are supported.
-Note that all arrays of an embedding vector column must have same length.
-Use CONSTRAINT
+All vectors of an embedding vector column must have same dimension.

-to avoid errors.
-For example, CONSTRAINT constraint_name_1 CHECK length(data) = 256
+• For array of float32 vectors, use CONSTRAINT to avoid errors.
+For example, CONSTRAINT constraint_name_1 CHECK length(data) = 128.

 (